 How colleges' role in scholar employment is converting 1

 FWS hired approximately six hundred,000 undergraduate and graduate students during the 2017-18 faculty 12 months, and it makes up a varying part of campus employment.
-It is the largest supply of scholar employment funding for two-thirds of public two-yr schools, in step with NASPA.
-And multiple-1/3 of private nonprofit 4-12 months schools and one-fourth of public four-years say it’s far their largest supply.
+It is the largest supply of scholar employment funding for two-thirds of public two-year schools, in step with NASPA.
+And multiple-1/3 of private nonprofit 4-12 months schools and one-fourth of public four-years say it’s by far their largest supply.